darsain/sly/README.md

 # [Sly](http://darsa.in/sly)

-jQuery plugin for one-directional scrolling with item based navigation support.
+JavaScript library for one-directional scrolling with item based navigation support.
 12KB minified, 4.5KB gzipped.

-Sly supports navigation with mouse wheel scrolling, scrollbar, pages bar, dragging the content, touch events, automated cycling, ... and has a powerful API.
+Sly supports navigation with mouse wheel scrolling, scrollbar, pages bar, navigation buttons, content dragging, touch events, automated cycling, ... and has a powerful developer friendly API.

-That's all build around a custom [highly optimized animation rendering](http://i.imgur.com/dk0nV.png) with requestAnimationFrame, and GPU accelerated positioning (in browsers that support it).
+That's all build around a custom [highly optimized animation rendering](http://i.imgur.com/dk0nV.png) with requestAnimationFrame, and GPU accelerated positioning with fallbacks for browsers that do not support it.

 #### Dependencies

+- jQuery 1.7+

-Except jQuery 1.7+, there are **no other dependencies**.
-That means you don't need 200kB of jQuery-UI to use it.
+Thats it.
+You don't need 200kB of jQuery-UI to Sly :)

 #### Compatibility